A duality theoretic view on limits of finite structures: Extended version: Preliminaries

 As mentioned in the introduction, spaces of measures arise via duality in the study of semiring quantifiers in \emph{logic on words}~\cite{GPR2017}.
 In Section~\ref{s:Gamma-valued-Stone-pairing}, we will show that basically the same construction yields the Stone pairing of \NOdM.
 To make this analogy precise, here we provide a brief overview of logic on words and the role of measure spaces.
 As the technical development of the paper is independent from this material, the reader can safely defer the reading of this section.

-Logic on words, as introduced by B\"uchi, see \eg \ \cite{MaSch08} for a recent survey, is a variation and specialisation of finite model theory where only models based on words are considered. \emph{I.e.}, a word $w\in A^*$ is seen as a relational structure on $\{1,\ldots, |w|\}$, where $|w|$ is the length of $w$, equipped with a unary relation $P_a$, for each $a\in A$, singling out the positions in the word where the letter $a$ appears.
-Each sentence $\phi$ in a language interpretable over these structures yields a language $L_{\phi}\subseteq A^*$ consisting of the words satisfying $\phi$.
+Logic on words, as introduced by B\"uchi, see \eg \ \cite{MaSch08} for a recent survey, is a variation and specialisation of finite model theory where only models based on words are considered. \emph{I.e.}, a word $w\in A^*$ is seen as a relational structure on $\{1,\ldots, |w|\}$, where $|w|$ is the length of $w$, equipped with a unary relation $P_a$ for each $a\in A$, singling out the positions in $w$ where the letter $a$ appears, and the binary predicate $<$ interpreted as the linear order $1<\cdots<|w|$.
+Each sentence $\phi$ in a signature interpretable over these structures yields a language $L_{\phi}\subseteq A^*$ consisting of the words satisfying $\phi$.
 Thus, logic fragments are considered modulo the theory of finite words and the Lindenbaum--Tarski algebras are subalgebras of $\P(A^*)$ consisting of the appropriate $L_{\phi}$'s, \cf \ \cite{vanGoolSteinberg} for a treatment of first-order logic on words.

 For lack of logical completeness, the duals of the Lindenbaum--Tarski algebras have more points than those given by models.
 Nevertheless, the dual spaces of types, which act as compactifications and completions of the collections of models, provide a powerful tool for studying logic fragments by topological means.
-The central notion is that of \emph{recognition}, in which a Boolean subalgebra $\B\subseteq\P(A^*)$ is studied by means of the dual map $\eta\colon\beta(A^*)\to X_{\B}$.
+The central notion is that of \emph{recognition}, in which a Boolean subalgebra $\B\subseteq\P(A^*)$ is studied by means of the dual map $\eta\colon\beta(A^*)\twoheadrightarrow X_{\B}$.
 Here $\beta(A^*)$ is the Stone dual of $\P(A^*)$, also known in topology as the {\v C}ech-Stone compactification of the discrete space $A^*$, and $X_{\B}$ is the Stone dual of $\B$.
 The set $A^*$ embeds in $\beta(A^*)$, and $\eta$ is uniquely determined by its restriction $\eta_0\colon A^*\to X_{\B}$.
 Now, Stone duality implies that $L\subseteq A^*$ is in $\B$ precisely when there is a clopen subset $V\subseteq X_{\B}$ so that $\eta_0^{-1}(V)=L$.
-Anytime the latter is true for a map $\eta$ and a language $L$ as above, one says that \emph{$\eta$ recognises $L$}.\footnote{Here, being beyond the scope of this paper, we are ignoring the important role of the monoid structure available on the spaces (in the form of profinite monoids or BiMs, \cf \ \cite{vanGoolSteinberg,GPR2017}).}
+Anytime the latter is true for a map $\eta$ and a language $L$ as above, one says that\footnote{Here, being beyond the scope of this paper, we are ignoring the important role of the monoid structure available on the spaces (in the form of profinite monoids or BiMs, \cf \ \cite{vanGoolSteinberg,GPR2017}).} \emph{$\eta$ recognises $L$}.

 When studying logic fragments via recognition, the following inductive step is central: given a notion of quantifier and a recogniser for a Boolean algebra of formulas with a free variable, construct a recogniser for the Boolean algebra generated by the formulas obtained by applying the quantifier.
 This problem was solved in \cite{GPR2017}, using duality theory, in a general setting of \emph{semiring quantifiers}.
 The latter are defined as follows: let $(S,+,\cdot,0_S,1_S)$ be a semiring, and $k\in S$.
 Given a formula $\psi(v)$, the formula $\exists_{S,k}v.\psi(v)$ is true of a word $w\in A^*$ if, and only if,